April 13, 2023

 Then, you can write a letter confirming your new leave and benefit dates and submit it with a doctor’s or hospital’s letter confirming the child’s birth date to the Paternity Benefit Section.

-To claim the benefit, you need to get a letter from your doctor confirming:
+To claim the benefit, your employees need to get a letter from their doctor confirming:

-The expected date of birth of the baby
+The expected date of birth of their baby

-The actual date of birth of the baby and
+The actual date of birth of their baby and

 The number of weeks of pregnancy

-If the event of hospitalisation of your child, you can postpone your paternity leave and benefit (or whatever portion is remaining) for up to six months.
+In the event of the employee's child's hospitalisation, they can postpone their paternity leave and benefit (or whatever portion is remaining) for up to six months.

 Like any other social welfare payment, Paternity Benefit is taxable.
 However, it isn’t subject to PRSI and Universal Social Charge (USC).